Skip to content

 This response prompts WSO2 Identity Server to redirect the user to the specified url, allowing them to complete the authentication process with the external service.

-When the external service responds with a 200 status code and a SUCCESS state, it indicates that the request was processed successfully and the user has been authenticated.
+When the external service responds with a 200 status code and a SUCCESS state, it means the service successfully processed the request and authenticated the user.

 The expected response format varies based on the authentication type implemented by the external service.